Traditional Thai clothing: Suea pat

-Suea pat (Thai: เสื้อปัด, Thai pronunciation: [sɯ̂a.pàt]) is a traditional long-sleeved blouse commonly worn by women in Northern Thailand, Laos and among Tai peoples, particularly in the historical region of Lanna.
+Suea pat (เสื้อปัด, Thai pronunciation: [sɯ̂a.pàt]) is a traditional long-sleeved blouse commonly worn by women in the Northern Thailand, Laos and among the Tai ethnics, particularly in the historical region of Lanna.
 Characterized by its lack of buttons, the blouse is worn by wrapping the right side of the front panel over the left, and securing it with fabric ties or strings.
 The design provides both elegance and practicality, suitable for the region's temperate climate and cultural customs.

-Historically, the suea pat was an essential part of Lanna women's traditional dress, often paired with a sabai (shawl) and a pha sin (tubular skirt).
+Historically, the suea pat was an essential part of Lanna women's traditional dress, often paired with a sabai (shawl) and a sin (tubular skirt).
 It was especially popular in Chiang Mai, Lamphun, and other northern provinces, where it featured in both everyday wear and formal attire.
 The materials and patterns of suea pat garments varied according to the wearer’s social status, with handwoven cotton used for daily use and finer silk versions reserved for ceremonies and festivals.